-PROFESSIONAL CONDUCT

-18. 19.
-20. 21.
-22. 23.
-Code of conduct Investigation of charge of improper conduct Steps after investigation Appointment of disciplinary tribunal Disciplinary hearing Proceedings after hearing 5 CHAPTER 6 APPEALS 10 24.
+PROFESSIONAL CONDUCT 5 18.
+19. 20.
+21. 22.
+23. Code of conduct Investigation of charge of improper conduct Steps after investigation Appointment of disciplinary tribunal Disciplinary hearing Proceedings after hearing CHAPTER 6 - 10 APPEALS 24.
 25. 26.
 27. 28.
-Establishment of Appeal Board Meetings, procedures and administration of Appeal Board Remuneration and allowances of members of Appeal Board Appeal against decisions of Council and disciplinary tribunal Appeal to High Court of South Africa 15 CHAPTER 7 GENERAL 29.
-30. 31.
+Establishment of Appeal Board Meetings, procedures and administration of Appeal Board Remuneration and allowances of members of Appeal Board Appeal against decisions of Council and disciplinary tribunal Appeal to High Court of South Africa 15 CHAPTER 7 GENERAL 20 29.
+30. Professional fees Regulations and rules 31.
 32. 33.
+34. 35.
+Procedure and evidence Rectification of errors Liability Delegation of powers Offences and penalties 2 25 36.
+37. 38.
+39. Transitional provisions Repeal of laws Act binding on State Short title and commencement 30 CHAPTER 1 DEFINITIONS AND PLANNING PROFESSION PRINCE PLES

+Definitions

-34. Professional fees Regulations and rules Procedure and evidence Rectification of errors Liability Delegation of powers 20 35.
-36. 37.
-38. 39.
-Offences and penalties Transitional provisions Repeal of laws Act binding on State Short title and commencement 25 CHAPTER 1 DEFINITIONS AND PLANNING PROFESSION PRINCIPLES 30 Definit ions "g of pl " 2 "g de this Act, unless the context indicates otherwise- accreditation" means the process of evaluation and recognition by the Council deducation programmes offered by educational institutions relating to the anning profession; Appeal Board" means the Appeal Board established by section 24; assessment" means an admission procedure established by the Council, to etermine whether an applicant is competent to be registered as a registered person: candidate planner" means a person registered as a candidate planner in terms of 35 se "(ection 13(4); Council" means the South African Council for Planners established by section 3; Department" means the national department responsible for the planning 40 ":] "; de rofession: Director-General" means the Director-General of the Department; educational institution" means any educational institution which has a epartment, school or faculty of planning; financial wars" means a year anding on 31 Merch; 45 " " Fi financial year" means a year ending on 31 March; Minister" means the Minister responsible for the planning profession; National Qualifications Framework" means the National Qualifications ramework as defined in section 1 of the South African Qualifications Authority act.
-1995 (Act No. 58 of 1995); 50
+1. In this Act, unless the context indicates otherwise- 35 "accreditation" means the process of evaluation and recognition by the Council of education programmes offered by educational institutions relating to the planning profession; "Appeal Board" means the Appeal Board established by section 24; "assessment" means an admission procedure established by the Council, to 40 determine whether an applicant is competent to be registered as a registered person; "candidate planner" means a person registered as a candidate planner in terms of section 13(4); "Council" means the South African Council for Planners established by section 3; "Department" means the national department responsible for the planning 45 profession; "Director-General" means the Director-General of the Department;